antoine3000/dok-antoine/content/assignments/2020-02-26-3D-scanning-printing/_index.md

 Finally, a little desperate, I went to my roof to get some fresh air and I saw this plant pot, surrounded by tiles forming a grid around the object.
 It looked like a last try before giving up.

+<video><source src="scan-success.mp4"></video>

 And it more or less worked… I got the shape of the pot, its structure and texture.
 Maybe I should have taken a lot more pictures of the plant, all its leaves and its little detail to get it rendered in the final scan.

-<video><source src="scan-success.mp4"></video>

 ![scan-success](scan-success-2.jpeg)

-My tips for scanning an object with the photogrammetry process:
+### My tips for scanning an object with the photogrammetry process

 - the bigger the better
 - Preferably outside, with natural light